Kilcoole at train station

 Kilcoole is an ancient settlement focused around on the Rock of Kilcoole and the ruins of the Church of St Comgall.
 Beautiful walks lead from the Rock to the sea, along the coast, and towards Kilquade and Kilpedder along the Mass Path.
 An area of marshland begins at Kilcoole and extends south to Wicklow Town, serving as an important habitat for wildlife.
 Learn more about our heritage and natural attractions at www.kilcoole.ie

-Kilcoole to Greystones Wicklow
+Kilcoole to Greystones coast walk Wicklow

-Kilcoole to Greystones Wicklow
+Kilcoole to Greystones coast walk Wicklow

-Although this is a short walk best to bring water
+Although this is a short walk best to bring water.

 This is ideal for train lovers having the Rosslear to Dublin line for company.
-The trail is mixed between a sea wall and a wider gravel path in some places or just walk the beach.
+The trail is mixed between a sea wall and a wider gravel path in places or just walk the beach.

-Kilcoole to Greystones Wicklow
+The trail on Kilcoole to Greystones coast walk Wicklow

-Kilcoole to Greystones Wicklow
+Kilcoole to Greystones coast walk Wicklow

 Greystones is has all, no better place to rest or eat before returning to Kilcoole